Five ideas for alternative advent calendars

 Just because it is advent, doesn’t mean every day has to contain an individual treat to open.
 The festive season can equally be celebrated through fun and discovery – there are lots of creative ideas out there to get the children involved in.

-Alternatively, you could start an advent art project together, such as a simple model for younger children or a simple sewing project for those who are a bit older.
+You could start an advent art project together, such as a simple model for younger children or a simple sewing project for those who are a bit older.
 Each day, put aside a bit of time and challenge them to add something new to their model or sewing creation.
 This inspires creativity and teaches them about logical thinking and planning.

 Elf on the shelf